intercom/intercom-ios/README.md

 # Intercom iOS SDK [Beta]
 This is a **beta** release of the Intercom iOS SDK.
 As such it is subject to modification without notice.
 The Intercom iOS SDK currently supports **iOS 5.0 and greater**.
-Support for iOS 7 will follow shortly.
+Support for iOS 7 and landscape orientation will follow shortly.

 ##Installation